Xexer/abap-feature-matrix/wiki/adt.md

 ## Profiler
 [SAP Blog](https://community.sap.com/t5/application-development-blog-posts/abap-profiling-in-eclipse/ba-p/13228757)

+Now it's possible to easily profile ABAP development objects e.g. Transactions, Programs, Web Dynpro Applications, Function Modules and Unit Tests of Global Classes.
+Choose "Run -> Profile ABAP Development Object" from the menu or simply press ``Alt+F9``.

 ## Webdynpro ABAP Tools
 [SAP Blog](https://community.sap.com/t5/application-development-blog-posts/developing-web-dynpro-abap-applications-using-abap-development-tools-for/ba-p/13226750)

+ABAP development tools (for Eclipse) 2.7 brings to you more convenient and faster environment to develop Web Dynpro ABAP Applications.

 ## FPM Integration
 [SAP Blog](https://community.sap.com/t5/application-development-blog-posts/develop-uis-using-floor-plan-manager-using-abap-development-tools-for/ba-p/13226737)

+WithABAP deveopment tools (for Eclipse) 2.7, you can develop Floor Plan Manager application using the new ABAP development tools (based on Eclipse).
+The new environmen is more intuitive, usabled and enables you to develop faster.

 ## ABAP for HANA Tools
 [SAP Blog](https://community.sap.com/t5/application-development-blog-posts/get-abap-development-tools-2-7-and-find-out-what-s-new/ba-p/13228193)

+Therefore, the ABAP Development Tools 2.7 offer new tools to directly consume these SAP HANA artifacts within your ABAP code.

 ## Basic Refactorings
 [SAP Blog](https://community.sap.com/t5/application-development-blog-posts/get-abap-development-tools-2-7-and-find-out-what-s-new/ba-p/13228193)

+There are new and useful refactoring and quick fix options you can use in the ABAP source code editor:
+- Extract Constant
+- Promote Local Variable
+- Change Visibility

 ## Support for ABAP Doc
 [SAP Blog](https://community.sap.com/t5/application-development-blog-posts/abap-doc/ba-p/13223459)

+ABAP Doc can be used to provide developer documentation for ABAP source code development objects (like classes, interfaces, function modules, programs) within the ABAP source code by using ABAP comments.

 ## Connectivity & Integration Tools
 [SAP Blog](https://community.sap.com/t5/application-development-blog-posts/connectivity-and-integration-with-abap-development-tools-for-sap-netweaver/ba-p/13021172)

+ABAP Connectivity & Integration Tools aims at providing the following:

+- Enhance your integration experience by bringing together all the essential pieces (ABAP, Proxy, Enterprise Services Repository (ESR), Services Registry, Test & Debug environment) of integration development in one place
+- Build & deploy complex business integration scenarios with ease using a new set of simple yet powerful concepts and toolsets shipped with ABAP in Eclipse (AiE)

 ## Core Data Services Tools
 [SAP Blog](https://community.sap.com/t5/application-development-blog-posts/get-abap-development-tools-2-19-and-find-out-what-s-new/ba-p/13048394)